 The recent 2019 IIHF Semi-Annual Congress has admitted five new nation members: Algeria, Colombia, Iran, Uzbekistan, and Lebanon.
 In addition, a new member was approved to represent Greece.

-You might wonder how that Canadian-born ice sport, which is extremely popular in North-America, has to do with Lebanon, and since when Lebanon has a hockey team (!)
+You might wonder how that Canadian-born ice sport, which is extremely popular in North America, has to do with Lebanon, and since when Lebanon has had a hockey team (!)

 Montreal-based Charles El-Mir led a dedicated group of Lebanese expats who brought ice hockey to Lebanon, with the founding of the Lebanese Ice Hockey Federation (LIHF), and last year’s recognition by the Ministry of Youth and Sports.